adgellida/ubuntupackages/README.md

 TO DO
 =============================================
-* Create app and integrate selectable boxes.
+* Create app and integrate selectable boxes
+* Install
+* Uninstall
+* Detect installed packages
+* Generate a file to import or export
+* Add more apps by user, not only programmer

 Be care
 =============================================